An American in Paris (film): Music and dance

 The 17-minute ballet sequence, with sets and costumes referencing French painters including Raoul Dufy, Pierre-Auguste Renoir, Maurice Utrillo, Henri Rousseau, and Toulouse-Lautrec, is the climax of the film, and it cost the studio approximately $450,000 to produce.
-Some of the backdrops for this sequence measured 300 feet wide and 40 feet high.
+Some of the backdrops for this sequence measured 300 ft wide and 40 ft high.
 Production on the film was halted on September 15, 1950.
 Minnelli left to direct another film, Father's Little Dividend.
 Upon completion of that film in late October, he returned to film the ballet sequence.

 Reception

+Box office

+According to MGM records, An American in Paris earned $3,750,000 in the United States and Canada and $3,231,000 in other countries during its initial theatrical release.
+This resulted in the studio making a $1,346,000 profit.

+Critical reaction

 Bosley Crowther of The New York Times gave a mostly positive review largely on the strength of the closing dance number which he called "one of the finest ever put upon the screen", as well as Leslie Caron's performance, writing that the film "takes on its own glow of magic when Miss Caron is on the screen.
 When she isn't, it bumps along slowly as a patched-up, conventional music show."
 Variety called the film "one of the most imaginative musical confections turned out by Hollywood in years ...
 Kelly is the picture's top star and rates every inch of his billing.
 His diversified dancing is great as ever and his thesping is standout."
 Harrison's Reports deemed it "an excellent entertainment, a delight to the eye and ear, presented in a way that will give all types of audiences extreme pleasure".

 Richard L. Coe of The Washington Post called it "the best musical movie I've ever seen", praising its "spirit of crisp originality and sophistication rarely found in a screen musical".
 John McCarten of The New Yorker called it "a thoroughly pleasant musical film ...
 Never too tightly confined by its slender story, An American in Paris skips from love in the moonlight to handsome ballets with the greatest of ease, and Mr. Kelly is always ready, willing, and able to execute a tap dance."
 The Monthly Film Bulletin called it "merely a good musical, far more attractive than most, but considerably less than the material seemed to promise.
 This is due in part to unimaginative use of the Paris settings—a very obvious tourist's view—and to the rather curious way in which the story, after building up interest in Jerry's painting and in his one-man show, simply shelves the whole issue."